paulwrubel/stroll/README.md

 ### Hello World, Goodbye Input

 This stroll prints `Hello, World!\n` with no input needed.
-It is obviously not space-optimized
+It is obviously not space-optimized.

 ```
 #---------------------H>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>y